Visit the Kinetico Water Systems website to:

 How Much Water Should You Drink Each Day?

-Not everyone needs eight, eight-ounce glasses of water each day.
+Not everyone needs eight, two hundred twenty-seven gram glasses of water each day.
 Some people may need less, while others need far more.

-Almost everyone is familiar with the phrase, “Drink eight, eight-ounce glasses of water each day.”
-When this statement originated, it was true for the average person who, at the time, weighed about 128 pounds.
+Almost everyone is familiar with the phrase, “Drink eight, two hundred twenty-seven gram glasses of water each day.”
+When this statement originated, it was true for the average person who, at the time, weighed about 55 kilograms.
 Things have changed since then, plus we have learned there really is no all-encompassing recommendation for the right amount of water to drink.
 It all depends on your body and your lifestyle.

 Water makes up about 60 percent of the human body, but we lose water regularly by breathing, sweating and simply living.
 If we lose water without replenishing it, it affects our ability to function properly.
 To maintain our performance levels, we must stay hydrated.